 This is a presentation of NKS (Nordic Nuclear Safety Research), its work and achievements in the years 1994 - 2008, during which the author served as Nordic secretary and (later) as coordinator.
-NKS and the Nordic perspective are briefly introduced together with the NKS support structure, organization and administration: Owners, Board, Nordic secretary, Bureau and Secretariat.
+NKS and the Nordic perspective are briefly introduced.
+Then follows a description of the NKS support structure, organization and administration: owners, board, Nordic secretary, Bureau and Secretariat.